scipion-em/docs/docs/scipion-modes/how-to-install.rst

 For developers
 --------------
-Scipion installation includes also the Xmipp installation, by default.
+Scipion installation also includes the Xmipp installation, by default.
 If you have installed Scipion in devel mode, Xmipp should be also installed in devel mode at `<SCIPION_HOME>/xmipp-bundle`.
 See the `Xmipp structure guide <https://github.com/I2PC/xmipp/wiki/Xmipp-structure>`_ for more information regarding Xmipp.

-You might also want to check how to :ref:`install plugins from the command line <install-plugins-command-line>` in order to be able to also install some other plugins in development mode.
+You might also want to check how to :ref:`install plugins from the command line <install-plugins-command-line>` in order to also install some other plugins in development mode.
-Notice that some plugins can be installed in production mode (see section above) while others are in devel mode.
+Notice that some plugins can be installed in production mode (see section above) while others can be in devel mode.
-To learn specific instructions regarding a devel installation of a given plugin, please, check the 'Readme' file in its github repository (usually at `scipion-em github account <https:github.com/scipion-em>`_ under the plugin's name).
+To learn specific instructions regarding a devel installation of a given plugin, please, check the 'Readme' file in its github repository (usually at `scipion-em github account <https:github.com/scipion-em>`_ under its plugin's name).

 Optional steps
 ==============